SL Green Realty Corp. research snapshot

 Business essence

 SL Green is paid to own, lease, develop, and manage Manhattan office buildings.
-Tenants pay rent for physical workspace, and SLG converts property cash flow into dividends and incremental development and acquisition returns.
-The flagship asset One Vanderbilt generates premium rent from financial and technology tenants.
+Tenants pay rent for physical workspace, and SLG converts property cash flow into dividends and incremental development, debt fund, and investment returns.
+The flagship One Vanderbilt generates premium rent, and a $1.3 billion opportunistic debt fund adds a lending income stream.

 Moat

-The competitive position comes from prime Manhattan locations, development expertise demonstrated by One Vanderbilt, institutional relationships, and the scale of 30.8 million square feet.
-The moat is narrower than pre-pandemic because remote and hybrid work models have reduced the pricing power of even well-located office space.
+The competitive position comes from prime Manhattan locations, development expertise demonstrated by One Vanderbilt, institutional relationships, joint venture partnerships such as the 346 Madison Avenue deal with Mori Building, and the scale of 30.6 million square feet.
+The moat is narrower than pre-pandemic because hybrid work has reduced the pricing power of even well-located office space.

 Munger risk inversion

-The thesis can fail if return-to-office trends stall permanently, interest rates stay elevated, occupancy stays at 50-55% for years, tenant credit losses increase, debt maturities cannot be refinanced on favorable terms, the dividend is cut, book value continues to decline, or capital recycling fails to close the leverage gap.
+The thesis can fail if return-to-office trends stall, interest rates stay elevated, physical occupancy stays well below pre-pandemic levels for years, tenant credit losses increase, debt maturities cannot be refinanced on favorable terms, the reduced dividend is cut again, asset sales generate less than expected, book value continues to decline, or the raised FFO guidance proves too optimistic.

 Management